adiguilai/HF-VINS/README.md

 ![screenshot2](screenshot2.png)

+- [ ] Visualisation of loop frame matching
 - [ ] Initialise all single instances of models at boot time
 - [ ] Add the function to save and load pose graph